AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 this.GetHandlerAsync<CakeRequest>("/cake/{id}", GetCakeAsync);
 ```

-The code is about as long, but to my eye far less noisy to read.
+The code is far less noisy to read.

-A full copy of the code for the "GetHandler" and "RunHandler" extensions is at the bottom of this page.
-You are welcome to to cut, paste and use it "as is" or to alter it; or just take the idea and implement something similar to meet your own requirements.
+A full copy of the code for the `GetHandler` and `RunHandler` extensions is at the bottom of this page.

-I have updated this approach in part three below

 ### Part Three: Nancy handler functions revisited